serialseb/serialseb.github.com/_posts/2011/2011-10-28-openwrap-2-0-1a-better-way-to-look-at-dependencies.markdown

 ---
 comments: true
 date: 2011-10-28 11:32:22+00:00
 layout: post
 slug: openwrap-2-0-1a-better-way-to-look-at-dependencies
-title: OpenWrap 2.0.1–a better way to look at dependencies
+title: OpenWrap 2.0.1 – a better way to look at dependencies
 wordpress_id: 103
+tags: [openwrap]
 ---

 There are many many features in OpenWrap 2.0, and at this rate it will take me many weeks before we go through them all.
 As such, I shall only blog about the things that are fully finished (and why you’ve not seen anything about remotes in 2.0 yet, that’s coming, you’ll like it, trust me).